-Culion, a fourth class municipality in Calamianes Group of Islands, located in northern Palawan is a quiet town with a history of continuous struggle.
-From being a former leper colony, Culion holds the promise of a brigther tomorrow with its rich past and breathtaking natural wonders.
+Culion is a municipality in Calamianes Group of Islands, a quiet town with a history of continuous struggle.
+From being a former leper colony, Culion holds the promise of a brighter tomorrow with its rich past and breathtaking natural wonders.

-Culion is slowly embracing Tourism.
+Today, Culion is slowly embracing tourism.
 Unknown to many, aside from the remnants of its history, this town boasts of its natural attractions and great adventures – from diving and snorkeling to trekking and rock/cliff climbing.
-A stay in Culion, tourists will be treated to its rich history.
-A visit to their Museum and a walk in the town will make one see the evidences of it being a former leper colony with the old establishments and structures still in place.
+Tourists who visit the island town will be treated to its rich history with a tour to their museum.
+A walk around the town will make one see the evidences of it being a former leper colony with the old establishments and structures still in place.

-Experience Culion, see its beaches, waterfalls, rice terraces, old church and fort, and explore its rich marine life.
+Experience Culion, see its beaches, old church and fort and other heritage structures, and explore its rich marine life.
 It is a town is waiting to be discovered.

 Contact Info: (02)-243-4595

-- Visit the Culion Museum, Church, and Fort
+- Visit the Culion Museum and Archives,La Imaculada Concepcion Church and Culion Fort

 - Take a walk in the town and see the remnants of the old leper colony

-- Climb the Agila, a 300+ steep stairways to a hill
+- Climb the Agila Hill with its 300+ steep stairways to its viewdeck

 - Trekking and rock/cliff climbing